kimdoh/id_proto/week4/tablet.md

 ### Large Mobile Phones, Tablets, and Small Laptops

+This is a wide class of devices with huge variations in interaction.
+For instance, some will have stylus inputs, otherwise will have reorientable displays, and many are portable.
+We want our grid system to look good and be usable throughout the diverse class.

 ```
 /*Large Mobile Styles: Full, Half, Third Widths*/
 @media only screen and (min-width : 480px) and (max-width : 767px) {